change-metrics/monocle/README.md

 exec ./contrib/pre-push "$@"
 ```

-and making it executable with "chmod +x .git/hooks/pre-push".
+and making it executable with `chmod +x .git/hooks/pre-push`.

 ### pre-commit

 Optionnaly, you can enable the `pre-commit` git hook to reformat your
-python code by creating `.git/hooks/pre-commit` with the following
+code by creating `.git/hooks/pre-commit` with the following
 content:

 ```Shell